Ruben-Parra-Montenegro/Assignment5/README.md

     ]
 }

+## When running "run without debugging"

+it will pass the arguments through the Launch.json file

 DEPENDING ON IF THE ARGUMENT IS 1 OR 2 THE MATRIX3 WILL BE WRITTEN TO 1 OF THE 2 "matrix3.txt" FILES IN HERE.